cloud-utils/sqlalchemy-aurora-data-api/README.rst

       aws rds-data execute-statement --resource-arn RESOURCE_ARN --secret-arn SECRET_ARN --sql "select * from pg_catalog.pg_tables"

+  * Here, RESOURCE_ARN refers to the Aurora RDS database ARN, which can be found in the [AWS RDS Console](https://console.aws.amazon.com/rds/home#databases:) (click on your database, then "Configuration") or in the CLI by running `aws rds describe-db-clusters`.
+SECRET_ARN refers to the AWS Secrets Manager secret created above.

   * When running deployed code (on an EC2 instance, ECS/EKS container, or Lambda), you can use the managed IAM policy **AmazonRDSDataFullAccess** to grant your IAM role permissions to access the RDS Data API (while this policy is convenient for testing, we recommend that you create your own scoped down least-privilege policy for production